microsoft/X-Mem/README.md

 RUNTIME PREREQUISITES
 ------------------------------------------------------------------------------------------------------------

-There are certain runtime prerequisites in order for the software to run correctly:
+There are a few runtime prerequisites in order for the software to run correctly.

+HARDWARE:

 - Intel x86-64 CPU.
 RECOMMENDED: Recent CPU with SSE2 and AVX extended instruction sets for improved throughput benchmarking capabilities.

+WINDOWS:

-- Microsoft Windows 64-bit.
-Tested with Windows Server 2012 R2 and Windows 8.1.
+- Microsoft Windows 64-bit, 8.0 or later, Server 2012 or later.
 - Microsoft Visual C++ 2013 Redistributables (64-bit)

-These prerequisites may be eased with future versions of the software.
+UNIX/LINUX:

+- TBD

 ------------------------------------------------------------------------------------------------------------
 INSTALLATION